ssb10/PUI2017_ekh331/HW4_ekh331/README.md

 Logistic Regression	| 7, age, bmi, waist circ, history of antihypertensive drug treatment, high blood sugar, physical activity, fruit/healthy consumptions | continuous ordinal, ordinal | 1, diabetes incidence| ordinal | gender, year of cohort | categorical | 	Can a risk factor model evaluate risk for and predict diabetes incidence? | Variables don't have significant predictive power to evaluate risk for diabetes incidence| 0.05 |(http://care.diabetesjournals.org/content/26/3/725?26/3/725) |
   |||||||||

+  # FBB why did you look for a paper not on PLOS one?
+I specifically indicated to look for papers on plos one. then the paper you found outside plosone does not report a significance, which is probably something that would have not been accepted by the plosone editors.
+  # also your LogReg has 2 null hypothesis. which is the proper null that was tested with the setup described by your table?

   ## Assignment 3

 For this assignment, the z-test and chi-square test were computed based on examples in professor Bianco's provided skeleton notebook.
 The results of the tests were compared to standard tables, where the null hypothesis could then be rejected or fail to be rejected.